The 20 Best Kabuki Syndrome Doctors Near Me

 Rome, IT

-Maria Gnazzo practices in Rome, Italy.
+Maria Gnazzo practices practicing medicine in Rome, Italy.
 Ms. Gnazzo is rated as an Elite expert by MediFind in the treatment of Kabuki Syndrome.
-Her top areas of expertise are KBG Syndrome, Kabuki Syndrome, Bone Dysplasia Corpus Callosum Agenesis, and Ventricular Septal Defects.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses KBG Syndrome, Kabuki Syndrome, Bone Dysplasia Corpus Callosum Agenesis, and Ventricular Septal Defects.

 Elite in Kabuki Syndrome